 In the under-$100 range, Lucid makes a memory foam topper that’s infused with lavender to keep it smelling fresh.
 “This topper has five body zones which provide extra pressure relief in certain areas to help level you out across the mattress and maximize comfort,” says Ben Trapskin, founder of the Sleep Sherpa.

 If you’re looking for an all-natural topper, try one made from latex that’s free of synthetic chemicals.
-Bill Fish, a certified sleep-science coach and co-founder of sleep-products site Tuck, recommends PlushBeds.
+Bill Fish, a certified sleep-science coach and co-founder of Tuck recommends PlushBeds.
 “Latex can soften a firm mattress, but still give you some bounce, and the aerated feature allows for consistent airflow to keep the sleeper cool throughout the night,” he says.

 When we asked college RAs about dorm-room essentials, many recommended a mattress topper to make school-issue twin beds more comfortable.
 We like this affordable down-alternative, pillow-top version that Amazon reviewers praise for its fluffy softness.
 If you’re not shopping for a college kid, the queen and king sizes are both well under $100.